Iowans arrested in Omaha after deputy finds marijuana, cocaine and hash in their SUV

-Two Iowa men were arrested early Wednesday in Omaha after a deputy stopped their Hyundai and found a triple threat of suspected drugs in the SUV.
+Two Iowa men were arrested early Wednesday in South Omaha after a deputy stopped their Hyundai and found a triple threat of suspected drugs.

-The Douglas County Sheriff's Office said around 2:20 a.m. a deputy on Interstate 80 spotted a speeding eastbound Hyundai Tucson near 42nd Street.
-The vehicle finally stopped in a parking lot near South 24th Street and Deer Park Boulevard, the Sheriff's Office said.
+The Douglas County Sheriff’s Office said that around 2:20 a.m. a deputy on Interstate 80 spotted a speeding eastbound Hyundai Tucson near 42nd Street.
+The vehicle finally stopped in a parking lot near 24th Street and Deer Park Boulevard, the Sheriff’s Office said.

 The deputy said he spotted a large, black garbage bag in the rear of the vehicle.
 The deputy also detected the odor of marijuana coming from the SUV, the Sheriff’s Office said.

 A search turned up numerous heat-sealed bags of suspected marijuana weighing a total of 14.5 pounds in the trash bag, authorities said.
-The deputy also found two bricks of suspected cocaine totaling 4.5 pounds and 23 containers of suspected hash, the Sheriff's Office said.
+The deputy also found two bricks of suspected cocaine totaling 4.5 pounds and 23 containers of suspected hashish, the Sheriff’s Office said.

 The 21-year-old driver of the vehicle and the 24-year-old passenger, both from Cedar Rapids, were en route from Colorado to Iowa, the Sheriff’s Office said.